Architecture

 ws-connectionanddiscussionsLambdas (any redeploy works — the secret is cached per container and re-fetched on cold start). - Expect up to ten minutes of reconnect churn: tokens signed with the old secret fail verification, clients transparently fetch fresh ones.
 No data is at risk — the secret only gates realtime channel membership; durable writes are independently authorized in the REST layer.

 Lambda functions.
 All business logic lives in Lambda.
 CRUD handlers map one-to-one onto graph artifacts and write to Neptune over Gremlin with SigV4.
 The GitHub and tracker handlers manage OAuth flows and read repository data on behalf of users.
-The agent control plane (agents, submit-question, questions) dispatches work to the agent runtime and brokers human-in-the-loop questions.
+The agent control plane (intents) creates, starts, and rewinds intents, answers human gates, and hands execution to the agent runtime; the questions Lambda serves recorded agent Q&A; the agents Lambda serves read-only v1 agent history plus the shared admin surface — GET/PUT /agents/settings (Bedrock bearer token, Kiro API key, default CLI models, all SSM-backed) and GET /agents/capabilities (model discovery via the AgentCore runtime).
 The WebSocket lifecycle Lambdas (authorizer, connection, message) authorize, register, and route messages on the application WebSocket API.

 Data stores.
-Neptune holds the structured graph: requirements, user stories, tasks, code files, reviews, agent runs, discussion threads and their messages, and the relationships between them.
-DynamoDB holds operational state — WebSocket connections, agent questions and outputs, the agent-worker pool, sessions, notifications, Yjs document metadata, discussion guards/locks and per-user read cursors, and per-user OAuth connections.
+Neptune holds the structured graph: requirements, user stories, tasks, code files, reviews, agent runs, intents and their artifacts, discussion threads and their messages, and the relationships between them.
+DynamoDB holds operational state — WebSocket connections, agent questions and outputs (v1 history), v2 execution process state (stages, gates, outputs, metrics), building blocks and workflows, sessions, notifications, Yjs document metadata, discussion guards/locks and per-user read cursors, and per-user OAuth connections.
 S3 holds the SPA bundle (frontend bucket), artifact bodies (artifacts bucket), agent code snapshots (code-snapshots bucket), and access logs.

 Not shown.
-Secrets Manager stores the platform-wide OAuth app credentials for GitHub and Jira Cloud; SSM Parameter Store stores per-user GitHub access tokens (read by the GitHub Lambda when calling the GitHub API on a user's behalf) and the agent CLI authentication material.
-External integrations are limited to GitHub (OAuth App, used for repo access and PR creation) and Jira Cloud (OAuth 2.0, read-only).
+Secrets Manager stores the platform-wide OAuth app credentials for GitHub and Jira Cloud plus the optional GitHub App private key; SSM Parameter Store stores per-user GitHub access tokens (read by the GitHub Lambda when calling the GitHub API on a user's behalf), the platform-wide GitHub auth mode + App config (admin-managed at runtime), and the agent CLI authentication material.
+External integrations are limited to GitHub (OAuth App or GitHub App installation — an admin-switchable platform mode — used for repo access and PR creation) and Jira Cloud (OAuth 2.0, read-only).
 All of these have been omitted from the diagram to keep it readable; they are mentioned where relevant in the agent runtime section below.

 Agent runtime

 The asynchronous path.
-What happens after the user starts an agent job from the UI.
+What happens after the user starts an intent from the UI.

 flowchart TB